Cryptography

 Source code and audit

-A detailed technical document catalogs all 19 places where our implementation diverges from Signal's specifications.
-It includes source file references, security classifications, rationale, and known limitations.
-That document is written for security researchers and auditors and will be published alongside the source code.
+A detailed technical document — the Signal specification divergence register — catalogs every place where our implementation diverges from Signal's specifications.
+It includes source file references, security classifications, rationale, and known limitations, and is written for security researchers and auditors.

 References